joeyshi12/joeyshi.xyz/content/posts/guide_to_self_hosting.md

 Once you log in to your router, you should look for wherever the port forwarding table is located and add an entry with the source HTTP port 80 targeting the IP of your host machine with the port specified to the one your web server is running on.
+Run `hostname -I` on the host machine to find its local IP address.

 If all previous steps were done correctly, requests to your domain will be able to hit your web server now.